Blood Bowl 3: Development

 A worry during development was the notion of 'runaway leaders' in the multiplayer setting which refers to the idea that teams that are highly developed and skilled can monopolise the multiplayer format.
 It was a problem in Blood Bowl 2 which was addressed by periodically wiping all teams and forcing players to start from new.
-Due to the introduction of three month long seasons and the new the way players level up and gain new skills in this edition of the game it allows coaches even more freedom and time to develop highly skilled teams.
+Due to the introduction of three month long seasons and the new way players level up and gain new skills in this edition of the game it allows coaches even more freedom and time to develop highly skilled teams.
 Brésard said that the problem of runaway leaders "may be more prevalent in Blood Bowl III".
 The board game addresses this problem by forcing teams to 'redraft' after each season and making players that are kept on between seasons more expensive and it was initially decided that this would be the system used in Blood Bowl 3 but that after the first season it would be reviewed to make sure "it's suited to the Blood Bowl III digital environment" or if another solution is necessary.